Kshitija-Shinde9/end-to-end-dbt-airflow-snowfalke-pipeline/README.md

 A pivot table showing `AVG(PRECIPITATION_MM)` and `AVG(TEMP_MAX)` per city per month (Jan–Apr 2026).
 Green shading highlights high precipitation; red shading highlights high temperature.
 Newport Beach records near-zero precipitation every month (0.03–0.98mm average) while Boston and Seattle are consistently greener.
 Temperatures warm visibly from January through April for Boston and Seattle.

 <img width="1232" height="672" alt="image" src="https://github.com/user-attachments/assets/4e7411d7-1c46-42f0-a669-df87ab2f2d5a" />

 ---

+## Conclusion

+This project demonstrates the successful implementation of a fully automated end-to-end weather analytics pipeline using modern data engineering tools.
+The system integrates data ingestion, transformation, machine learning, and visualization into a unified workflow.

+Apache Airflow is used to orchestrate multiple pipelines, ensuring a structured and reliable flow of data from source to analytics.
+The ETL pipeline ingests historical weather data into Snowflake, while dbt enables modular and scalable transformations with built-in testing and validation.
+In addition, the ML forecasting pipeline leverages Snowflake ML capabilities to generate future temperature predictions, enhancing the analytical value of the system.

+The integration of Preset dashboards provides an interactive interface for visualizing insights such as temperature trends, anomalies, and precipitation patterns.
+Overall, the system ensures data consistency, automation, and reproducibility, making it suitable for real-world analytical applications.

+This project highlights how combining data engineering, analytics, and machine learning in a single pipeline can deliver meaningful and actionable insights efficiently.

+---

+## Future Work

+While the current system meets its core objectives, there are several opportunities for improvement and extension.

+One potential enhancement is to expand data sources beyond the Open-Meteo API by integrating additional providers or real-time streaming data.
+This would improve data reliability and scalability.
+The system can also be extended to include more cities or global-level analytics.

+The machine learning pipeline can be further improved by incorporating advanced time-series forecasting models such as LSTM or Prophet to increase prediction accuracy.
+Additionally, implementing model monitoring and tracking evaluation metrics over time would strengthen the reliability of predictions.

+From a system design perspective, introducing CI/CD pipelines for dbt and Airflow would improve deployment efficiency and maintainability.
+Adding alerting and monitoring mechanisms, such as failure notifications and data quality checks, would make the system more production-ready.

+Finally, the visualization layer can be enhanced by adding more interactive dashboards, user-driven filters, and business-focused KPIs to provide deeper and more actionable insights.

+These improvements would help evolve the current system into a more scalable, robust, and production-grade data platform.

+---